zKinG0D/zKinG0D/README.md

 # Hey 👋

-My name is KinG, I'm brazilian programmer, working with frontend and backend of fivem scripts since 2021. 💻
+My name is KinG, I'm brazilian programmer, working with frontend and backend of fivem scripts since 2021 and bots for discord since 2019. 💻

 I am a person who loves challenges to solve.